keyyuki/ctrader-openapi-v2-connect/README.md

 ## 1. Lib requirement

-This example only use 1 lib compare with 4 of Spotware's example.

-- `connect-protobuf-messages\#v2.0.0` but it will be replace by `protobufjs` in next update
+Project use lib `protobufjs` to encode and decode proto message.
+No need any spotware lib.

 ## 2. Run example